omarryhan/nextjs-i18n-example/README.md

 ## Pain points

 1. It's quite cumbersome to list the names of the translations needed for each page.
-Since the page knows which components it will mount, we should expect it to know which translations to load.
+Since all pages already knows which components they will mount, we should expect them to know which translations to load without needing to specify them.
 I can't think of a clean workaround to solve this problem.
 Please let me know your thoughts.

+2. Redirecting from '/' to '/ar' or '/en' is easy.
+But what if the user goes to '/page-2' and not '/ar/page-2'.
+Imo, it should treat it like '/' does and not return a 404.

 ## Notes

-- At first, I tried to store all the translations, in the directory of their respective component.
-Instead of the current approach (having an identical component tree in the `/public` directory).
+- At first, I tried to store all the translations, in the directory of their respective component, instead of the current approach (having an identical component and pages tree in the `/public` directory).
 I switched to the current approach due to the following reasons:

   - **Dynamically** importing JSON files as opposed to fetching them via XHR returned a webpack JS module instead of a simple JSON file.
 This means more payload size. :thumbs-down:.
-I'm not sure why this is happening, is it a Typescript thing?
+I'm not sure why this was happening, is it a Typescript thing?
 No clue.

   - I found it hard to dynamically (on the browser) import JSON files using a helper that's located in another directory. e.g. with the `useDynamicI18n` hook, I tried passing it the `__dirname` of the component from the component, but apparantly this feature [isn't](https://nextjs.org/docs/basic-features/data-fetching#reading-files-use-processcwd) [yet](https://github.com/vercel/next.js/issues/8251) [supported](https://github.com/vercel/next.js/issues/10943) by Next.JS.
 AFAIR, `__dirname` always returned an empty string.
 Tl;Dr I can't think of a way to dynamically import translations found in the folder of the component. from a helper module, e.g. `utils/i18n.ts`.